Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Cotton is strong but not built for daily sweat.
 It fades and shrinks after many washes.
 Fabric durability is lower compared to synthetics like polyester spandex shirts.

 You need to wash it more carefully.
 And it takes longer to dry.
+Want your cotton tees to last longer?
+Check out my guide on how to care for t-shirts.
 This affects how long your shirt stays in good shape.

 Fit, Flexibility, and Movement: Is Cotton Restrictive?

 Cotton has very little stretch.
-During workouts that involve twisting or jumping, you might feel stuck.
+During twisting or jumping movements, cotton may feel restrictive.
 Stretch and flexibility are better in synthetic blends.

 That said, relaxed-fit athletic clothing for beginners often uses cotton.
 It’s enough for simple movements.